deislabs/deislabs.io/content/posts/annoucing-slight-v0_3.md

 iex ((New-Object System.Net.WebClient).DownloadString('https://raw.githubusercontent.com/deislabs/spiderlightning/main/install.ps1'))
 ```

 This release includes several new features, such as the ability to author HTTP clients as Wasm modules, publish or receive events, query databases with SQL, and much more.
-You can find all the example Slight applications in [here](https://github.com/deislabs/spiderlightning/tree/main/examples).
+You can find all the [example Slight applications in our repository](https://github.com/deislabs/spiderlightning/tree/main/examples).
 Now, let’s dive into it!

 ### HTTP Client

 Previously, `Slight` only supports the ability to serve HTTP requests.
 You can write applications in Rust or C to handle incoming HTTP requests and compile them to Wasm modules.
-And now, `Slight` supports the ability to make a outbound HTTP request to a url.
+And now, `Slight` supports the ability to make a outbound HTTP request to a URL.
 Take the following Rust program as an example:

 ```rust
 wit_bindgen_rust::import("wit/http-client.wit");